IF YOU HAVE BEEN SICK AND WANT TO ATTEND A KHECARI EVENT

 We offer an internship that focuses on the administration and production management activities of a small project-based dance company.
 The program balances exploring the individual intern’s interests with the daily realities of running a nonprofit.
 We operate as a team in the office and believe in hard work and total respect for our workers (the intern is not a coffee lackey).
-Three hours per week for six months, the program offers direct mentoring with both Artistic Directors and hands-on experience in everything necessary to bringing the work to the stage, including grant writing, fundraising, marketing, graphic design, production management, and documentation.
+Three hours per week for six months, the program offers direct mentoring with both Artistic / Executive Directors and hands-on experience in everything necessary to bringing the work to the stage, including grant writing, fundraising, marketing, graphic design, production management, and documentation.
 We’ve long felt that having it operate as work-trade rather than be a paid position could discriminate against some interested people and cater to financial privilege.
 In the past we’ve been unable to convince funders to back a program that has few recipients, though we believe strongly in the power of a direct mentorship model.
 We now offer a paid internship at the same equal rate everyone else at Khecari receives.
 If you would like to apply, contact us.

 We have volunteer opportunities ranging from ongoing needs of the company, understudying as a dancer for a project, to helping out with shows and special events.
 We also offer work-trade options if you would like to see a show and can’t afford a ticket.
 If you would like to volunteer in any of these capacities please be in touch.